bianca9901/Fika/README.md

 Achieving perfect scores in lighthouse was a top priority for me, and I've fine-tuned every aspect of the application to attain these high scores.

-However, the only metric that falls short is accessibility, scoring 95.
-This is primarily attributed to the issue of "Background and foreground colors not having a sufficient contrast ratio."
+However, the only metric that falls short is accessibility, this is primarily attributed to the issue of "Background and foreground colors not having a sufficient contrast ratio."

 I was determined to use this specific color palette but it's worth noting that in dark mode, the application receives a flawless 100 score in accessibility as well, ensuring that users with visual impairments can still navigate the platform effectively.